Vishal-V/GSoC-TensorFlow-2020/README.md

 #
 ## **What's next?**
 - FineGAN diagnosis and discussions with the authors to benchmark the model.
 - Work on the DETR model architecture and complete the implementation for the new TF Model Garden repository with custom built-in components.
-Since the DETR benchmark is for Panoptic Segmentation, this work will also integrate well with the Panoptic FPN implemenattion that my GSoC colleague [@syiming](https://github.com/syiming) is working on for the TF Object Detection API.
+Since the DETR benchmark is for Panoptic Segmentation, this work will also integrate well with the Panoptic FPN implementation that my GSoC colleague [@syiming](https://github.com/syiming) is working on for the TF Object Detection API.
 - Work on other relevant models such as the DRIT++ and the MUNIT models for multimodal image-to-image translation and benchmark it for larger datastes.

 ## **Challenges**